TerryOShea/javascript-calculator/README.md

 A simple Javascript calculator.
-It’s identical to the one in my kitchen junk drawer, but much more cosmic.
+The same as the one in my kitchen junk drawer but much more cosmic.
 Live Codepen demo <a href="http://codepen.io/terryoshea/full/BLXgxY/">here</a>.

 ![Calculator picture](jscalculator.png)